plblum/jivs/README.md

 function fieldValidated(valueHost: IValueHost, validationState: ValueHostValidationState): void {
     ... shown earlier ...
 }
 function formValidated(validationManager: IValidationManager, validationState: ValidationState): void {
     let valSummary = document.querySelector('.validationsummary');
     if (validationState.isValid)
     {
         valSummary.classList.remove('invalid');
     }
     else
     {
         valSummary.classList.add('invalid');
     }
     // remove the current contents then if there are errors to shown, add them valSummary.innerHtml = '';
     if (validationState.issuesFound)
     {
         let ul = document.createElement('ul');
         for (let i = 0; i < validationState.issuesFound.length; i++)
         {
             let li = document.createElement('li');
             li.textContent = validationState.issuesFound[i].errorMessage;
             ul.append(li);
         }
         valSummary.append(ul);
     }
 }
 ```

 Let's go through ValidationState properties:
-- isValid - When true, the value appears to be valid.
+- `isValid` - When true, the value appears to be valid.
 However, it's only false when there was an explicit `status` of *Invalid* within at least one ValueHost.
 It's better to check `doNotSave` to know if you can submit the data.
-- doNotSave - Determines if any ValueHost doesn't consider its value ready to save.
+- `doNotSave` - Determines if any ValueHost doesn't consider its value ready to save.
 It is true when the ValueHost validation `status` is *Invalid* or *NeedsValidation*.
 It is also true when `asyncProcessing` is true.
-- issuesFound - An array of all issues found or null when there are no issues found.
+- `issuesFound` - An array of all issues found or null when there are no issues found.
 See the previous section for details on the IssueFound type that populates this array.
-- asyncProcessing - When evaluating an asynchronous Condition, validation will return before it is done, with the results from the rest of the Conditions. `asyncProcessing` is true at this moment, and until all asynchronous Conditions are finished.
+- `asyncProcessing` - When evaluating an asynchronous Condition, validation will return before it is done, with the results from the rest of the Conditions. `asyncProcessing` is true at this moment, and until all asynchronous Conditions are finished.
 Expect `onValueHostValidationStateChange callbacks` after the validation runs, and after each async Condition finishes, giving you the latest validation state.

 ### Actions that change the validation state
 All of these actions can change the validation state whether on ValidationManager or a ValueHost.
 However, you will only be notified through `onValidationStateChanged` and `onValueHostValidationStateChanged` if the state actually changed.